tasxatzial/leetcode-js/problems/1/algorithms.md

 1. Sort the array.

-2. If (Y) is an element of the array, its difference from the (target) is (target - Y).
-Therefore we can use binary search to find (target - Y).
+2. Traverse the array and for each element Y compute its difference D from the target.
+Use binary search to find D. If found, return [indexOf(Y), indexOf(D)] as the solution.

 **Solutions:**